 Private-sector banks have an important role.
 In fact, banks doubled their share of climate finance between 2013 and 2018.
 Based on financing data from the first few months of 2021, banks appear to be on track to lend more this year to renewable energy projects than to fossil fuel projects, according to an analysis by Bloomberg.

 Bank of the West in 2017 implemented policies that restrict or prohibit financing of certain environmentally harmful activities, such as fracking and Arctic drilling.
+Those policies are publicly available.
 And in 2018, the bank committed $1 billion over five years to finance a renewable energy transition.
-Our policies are publicly available, and we are well on our way to meeting our financing goal.
+Demand for sustainable financing surpassed our expectations, and we hit the $1 billion mark in 2021, more than two years ahead of our target.

 As part of BNP Paribas, we were motivated to act because we believe the private sector has a global responsibility to proactively address the climate crisis.
 We were driven by purpose.